Timothyke/cultart_app/README.md

 - European Culture

 ## How to Run the Project
-1. Clone the repository.
+1. Clone the repository
-2. Open `index.html` in a web browser.
+2. Open `index.html` in a web browser

 ## Contribution Guidelines